Build Partner Reference

 Awaiting strip selection

-- • Per-meter current draw
+- • Per-meter current draw at production scale

 - • Total system wattage